Arrange a callback

 As mentioned earlier, you’ll need proof to show how your motorcycle crash happened and what injuries you sustained if you’re to make a successful motorbike accident claim.
 The forms of evidence you could use include:

-• Photographs.
+• Photographic proof.
 Where it is safe to do so, it’s always a good idea to try and capture the aftermath of the accident.
-Ideally, it’s best to get pictures from various angles before any vehicles are moved.
+Ideally, it’s best to get pictures from various angles before your motorbike and any other vehicles involved have been moved.

 • Camera recordings.
 If your accident was caught on a helmet camera, dashcam or CCTV, you should take steps to secure the footage as soon as possible.

 • Emergency services reports.
 In some cases, the police may attend the accident scene to investigate what happened.
-Once their report is published, it could be used to support your claim.
+Once their report is published, it could be used to support your motorbike accident claim.

-• Other drivers details.
-You should always obtain details from anybody else who was involved in your accident.
+• Other driver’s details.
+You should always obtain details from anyone else who was involved in your accident.
 This should include their name, contact details, vehicle registration number and insurance policy details.

 • Medical records.
 We would always suggest that you attend A&E or a minor injuries unit following a motorcycle accident.
 After your injuries have been properly assessed and treated, you could ask for your medical records to help prove the extent of your suffering.